-Can I Get Help To File An Appeal, Grievance Or State Hearing?
+Can I Get Help To File An Appeal, Grievance Or State Fair Hearing?

-Your Drug Medi-Cal Organized Delivery System County will have people available to explain these processes to you and to help you report a problem either as a grievance, an appeal, or request for a State Hearing.
+Your Drug Medi-Cal Organized Delivery System county will have people available to explain these processes to you and to help you report a problem either as a grievance, an appeal, or request for a State Fair Hearing.
 They may also help you decide if you qualify for what's called an 'expedited' process, which means it will be reviewed more quickly because your health or stability is at risk.
 You may also authorize another person to act on your behalf, including your substance use disorder treatment provider or advocate.
-Your Drug Medi-Cal Organized Delivery System County must give you any reasonable assistance in completing forms and other procedural steps related to a grievance or appeal.
+If you would like help, call 855.625.4657.
+Your Drug Medi-Cal Organized Delivery System county must give you any reasonable assistance in completing forms and other procedural steps related to a grievance or appeal.
 This includes, but is not limited to, providing interpreter services and toll-free numbers with TTY/TDD and interpreter capability.